Mahou Shoujo Nante Mouiidesukara: Characters

-Yuzuka’s friend who deems Yuzuka as "most important friend" and truly cares about her; for example, she is on guard against Miton for the good of Yuzuka.
+Yuzuka’s friend, who deems Yuzuka as "most important friend" and truly cares about her; for example, she is on guard against Miton for the good of Yuzuka.
 She is usually emotionless and speaks in mono-tone voice.
 She can see and hear Miton, and has the aptitude of a magical girl; however, the limitation in Miton’s capacity prevents her from really becoming one.
 She is fascinated by Yuzuka’s status and figure as magical girl.
+Her imaginary magical girl outfit is a maid's uniform that enables her to shoot lasers.